itspangler/geospatial-humanities-s2025/src/coursework/labs/lab01/assessing-the-terrain.md

 Earlier, I mentioned the "attribute table."
 This is one of the most important features of any geographic information system.
 The attribute table ties geographic features to descriptive information, allowing you to connect qualitative and quantitative observations about the world with their real-life locations.
 Thanks, attribute table!

-You can open the attribute table by interacting with layers in the **Contents** pane, but it will open in the
+You can open the attribute table by interacting with layers in the **Contents** pane.
+The attribute table itself will open in the **Map** view.

 1. The **Attribute Table** displays all of the qualitative and quantitative information associated with a given layer.
 To open it, you can right-click a layer > "Attribute Table" or click on a layer and press `ctrl+T`.